 How does this medication work?
 What will it do for me?

 Gliclazide modified release (MR) belongs to the class of medications called oral hypoglycemics.
 It is used for the control of blood glucose in people with type 2 diabetes.
-It is used when diet, exercise, and weight reduction have not been found to control blood glucose well enough on their own.
+It is used when diet, exercise, and weight reduction have not been found to control blood glucose well enough without medication.
 Gliclazide MR increases the amount of insulin released by the pancreas and helps the body use insulin more efficiently.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 The recommended starting dose of gliclazide MR is 30 mg taken once daily at the same time every day.
 Your doctor will gradually increase the dose every two weeks to a maximum of 120 mg daily, depending on the reduction of your blood glucose.
 It is recommended that the medication be taken at breakfast time.
 Do not chew or crush the tablets.
 The 60 mg tablets can be split in half.
 The 30 mg tablets cannot be split in half and should be swallowed whole.